somenath203/Trimrr/README.md

 - **Yup**: Used for form validation to ensure data integrity.
 - **React (via Vite)**: The frontend framework used to build the application.
 - **IPAPI**: Used to track and display the location of clicks based on the user's IP address.

+## Deployment

+The project is deployed on Vercel.

+Here is the deployment link: https://trimrr-som.vercel.app/